cadazzles/sprint_scripts/README.md

 TODO: animated GIF with usage example

 ### Known Issues
-- Disk usage statistics may not appear properly on a Mac formatted with HFS+/Mac OS Extended (Journaled). (i.e. macOS versions prior to High Sierra.)
-I don't have any pre-High Sierra Macs so I cannot properly test for this.
+None so far.

 **NOTE:** This script was developed and tested using the following operating systems:
 - Windows 11 (25H2)
 - macOS 26.4 (Tahoe)
 - Ubuntu 24.04 LTS

-Other versions of these operating systems should work, but please keep this in mind.
+Outside of versions not covered by the requirements, other versions should work; but please keep this in mind.

 ## Authors
 Alec Wandy - [@cadazzles](https://github.com/cadazzles)\